The Set Up

 The other main benefit is that you get to start with the best Star Wars movie, and end with the most satisfying ending movie.
-Opening with A New Hope is better than opening with The Phantom Menance because it actually relates to the rest of the story, unlike Phantom Menace, and it’s just a better movie altogether.
-If someone introduced me to Star Wars with A New Hope, I would be much more likely to finish the series than if I started with Phantom Menace.
+Opening with A New Hope is better than opening with The Phantom Menace because it actually relates to the rest of the story, unlike Phantom Menace, and it’s just a better movie altogether.
+If someone introduced us to Star Wars with A New Hope, we would be much more likely to finish the series than if we started with Phantom Menace.
 Furthermore, Return of the Jedi closed out the original trilogy much better than Revenge of the Sith closed out the prequels.
-We get to witness a celebration to close out the series, rather than a depressing fall into darkness and some slapdash plot hole tying.
+We get to witness a celebration to close out the series, rather than a depressing fall into darkness and some slapdash plot-hole-tying.

-Although if you are stressed for time you can really just watch IV, V, and VI and be A-okay.
+Although, if you are pressed for time you can really just watch IV, V, and VI and be a-okay.